nabeel3133/combining3Dmorphablemodels/README.md

 ## Citation
-If this work is useful for your research, please cite our [paper](https://arxiv.org/abs/1711.09020):
+If this work is useful for your research, please cite the [paper](https://arxiv.org/abs/1903.03785):
 ```
 @InProceedings{StarGAN2018,
 author = {Stylianos Ploumpis, Haoyang Wang, Nick Pears, William A. P. Smith, Stefanos Zafeiriou},